regen-network/regen-ledger/x/ecocredit/spec/03_messages.md

 ### Validation:

-- `root_address` must ba the address of the governance module, and its signature must be present in the transaction
+- `root_address` must be the address of the governance module
 - `denom` must be a valid denom